webex/webex-ios-sdk/README.md

 - Message SDK : WebexSDK/Message
      - This SDK supports only messaging feature
-     - It does not support calling and meeting related features.
+     - It does not support calling and meeting related features

 Pod usage: